mulesoft-labs/auto-assign/README.md

 ## Structure of auto_assign.yml
-You can set a default list of assignees that will be applied when someone that is not a member of any team creates a PR/Issue, you just need to create a team called default that team just need a list of assignees just as in the following example.
+You can set a default list of assignees that will be applied when someone that is not a member of any team creates a PR/Issue, In order to do that, you just need to create a team called `default`.
+That team just need a list of `assignees` just as in the following example.

 ```bash